JSONScript/jsonscript/README.md

 Syntax:

 ```
-{ "$/": "<comment>" }
+{ "$/": <JSONScript> }
 ```

 Comments can be used inside JSONScript.
 To any object "$/" key can be added - it will be removed before execution.
 To any array the object `{ "$/": "comment" }` can be added.
 This object will be removed before execution, and it will not affect absolute or relative references (see below).
+If the comment is <JSONScript> it won't be executed or even parsed.
+It allows easily commenting out blocks of code in the script.

 ### Sequential execution